 - Public Modes of Transportation: on the bus, on the plane, on a boat, on a ship,

 - Exceptions: on my motorcycle, on my bike (these are personal modes of transportation, but we use “on”)

 AT – for specific point (the same as prepositions of location)

 - at the bus stop, at the cinema, at the corner, at the top of the hill, at the mall

 Again, these rules are not an exact science, but they will help you get past 90% of the preposition confusion that most people encounter with IN, ON, and AT.

 After you learn these techniques, you will not only speak a lot better, and with a lot more confidence, but the final 5 to 10% of prepositions won’t seem too hard.
 It will probably take some study time and some memorization of collocations (“in the kitchen,” “at the mall,” but you will see that it’s a lot more manageable.
 The point is that you don’t want to be thinking about the rules too much when you’re communicating.

 This will help make most of the process unconscious and automatic, which is exactly what fluency is.

 You can use Anki, a really effective vocabulary study tool, or other free study resources that can make your process a lot easier to learn using these prepositions.
 Another thing that will naturally help is reading and making English a part of your life.

 These are all very important parts of the Real Life English methodology.
-You can get FREE PDF Worksheets for this exercise by joining our global community (or a copy of our popular e-book, 101 Words You Won’t Learn at School)
+Make sure you grab a copy of our popular e-book, 101 Words You Won’t Learn at School.